luxonis/depthai-python/docs/source/components/nodes/mono_camera.rst

 MonoCamera
 ==========

 MonoCamera node is a source of :ref:`image frames <ImgFrame>`.
-You can control in at runtime with the :code:`InputControl`.
+You can control in at runtime with the :code:`inputControl`.
 Some DepthAI modules don't have mono camera(s).
 Two mono cameras are used to calculate stereo depth (with :ref:`StereoDepth` node).

 How to place it